 First Step – Check the Connections Between Your Computer and Printer

 When something goes wrong with your technology, always examine the basics first.
 Is your printer powered on, and do you have paper in the tray?
 Is there sufficient toner or ink?
-Is there anything flashing on status lights on the printer that indicates there is a problem?
+Is there anything flashing on the printer’s status lights that indicates a problem?

 Next, look for physical damage to your printer, wires, and ports.
 Ensure your printer is powered and all cables are securely attached.
-If you’re using a cable, check it in all of your device’s ports and try a cable one to make sure the cable isn’t the issue.
+If you’re using a cable, check it in all your device’s ports and try a cable one to ensure the cable isn’t the issue.

-If you’re using a wireless printer, connect your printer directly to your computer with a cable to verify if it’s working.
+If you’re using a wireless printer, connect it directly to your computer with a cable to verify if it’s working.
 If that’s the case, the problem could be your network connection.

 Second Step – Check on the Status Light on Your Printer

 Windows will identify it as “Offline if your printer has an issue.”
 Checking the printer status light of your printer is a simple way to determine whether or not there is a problem with it.
-For example, if the wireless printer’s Wi-Fi indicator/internet connection flashes red, then most likely there is very certainly an issue with your wireless network/internet connection.
+For example, if the wireless printer’s Wi-Fi indicator/internet connection flashes red, there is undoubtedly an issue with your wireless network/internet connection.